Who (might have) met whom - whole list

 • 1918 - 1988: Richard Feynman icon

-Richard Phillips Feynman (11/5/1918 - 15/2/1988) was an American theoretical physicist, recipient of the Nobel Prize in Physics in 1965, known for quantum cellular automata and resummation.
+Richard Phillips Feynman (11/5/1918 - 15/2/1988) was an American theoretical physicist, recipient of the Nobel Prize in Physics in 1965, known for Feynman parametrization and vortex ring model.

 • 1918 - 1998: Frederick Reines icon